flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 Once the frame has been rendered, developers can apply more Z-testing (in case it wasn't activated at an earlier stage), colour blending and, finally, export the pixels to the frame-buffer for display.
 This is all performed by the **Render backends** (there's of two of them) which are found at the end of the Pixel shader stage.

-Finally, even though the Wii U doesn't feature the sophisticated circuitry that the Xbox 360 bundles within its EDRAM module, there are still many interesting capabilities provided by GX2.
+Finally, even though the Wii U doesn't feature the sophisticated circuitry that the Xbox 360 bundles within its EDRAM module, there are still many interesting capabilities provided by GPU7.
 This includes automatic Multisample Anti-aliasing of up to 16 passes (**MSAA 16x**) to soften edges, which surprisingly doesn't require [tiled rendering](xbox-360#tab-6-5-pixel-operations) since the larger 32 MB of EDRAM (MEM1) of the Wii U is more than enough for these operations (well, maybe MSAA 16x will eat up too much MEM1, however, MSAA 8x is still acceptable).

 Apart from that, we have to take into account the custom algorithms programmers may decide to implement.
 This is thanks to the flexibility of the APIs and the vast amount of shader operations available, including [Compute Shaders](xbox-360#the-impact-on-the-industry) (which offload CPU computations into the GPU).

 ### Interactive comparison {.tabs-close}

-I've added new 3D models on the interactive viewer so you can check out the before (GX) and after (GX2) 'effect' by yourself:
+I've added new 3D models on the interactive viewer so you can check out the before (Hollywood's GPU) and after (Latte's GPU/GPU7) 'effect' by yourself:

 (ref:brawlmodelcaption) Super Mario Galaxy (2007) for the Wii.<br>4,877 triangles.